Profit on costPOC

-Profit on cost is the project's profit divided by total development cost.
-It's the headline ratio used by Australian residential developers to decide whether a deal is worth doing.
+Project profit divided by total development cost.
+The headline ratio used by Australian residential developers to decide whether a deal is worth doing.

 Formula